 If that’s too much walking for you, Prague has an extensive public transport network.
 It’s easy to use and very affordable.

-The public transport tickets are time-based.
+The public transport tickets in Prague are time-based.
 This means you can take any type of public transport, as many times as you want within the time the ticket is valid for.

 You can buy tickets for 30 minutes, 90 minutes, 24 hours (1 day) and even 72 hours (3 days).

-Bonus Travel Tip: To get the most from your travel budget in Prague, we suggest walking until you’re tired.
-And then buying a 30-minute ticket to get you back to your accommodation.
-A 30-minute tickets costs less than €1 per day.
+Bonus Prague Tips: To get the most from your travel budget in Prague, we suggest walking until you’re tired.
+And then buying a 30-minute ticket to get you back to your hotel.
+A 30-minute ticket costs less than €1 per day.
 Which means that over 3 days, you’ll spend €3 instead of €12 for a 72-hour ticket.
 Your €9 savings will be enough to buy you at least 4 pints of beer.
 Cheers to that!

 How Do I Get Public Transport Tickets in Prague?